humanitec-architecture/resource-packs-aws/examples/mysql/basic/README.md

 # Example: mysql resource based on AWS RDS

-This example configures a [mysql](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#mysql) resource definition using AWS RDS.
+This example configures a [mysql](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#mysql) Resource Definition using AWS RDS.

-The created resource definition can be used in your score file using:
+The created Resource Definition can be used in your Score file using:

 ```yaml
 resources: